Topological entropy for partial actions of the group $\mathbb Z$: Partial action of the additive group

 Then take $X^e= (\ZZ \times X) / \sim $ with the quotient topology; the action of $\ga$ preserves the equivalence classes, and so defines a continuous global action of $\ZZ$ on $X^e$ that we denote by $\al^e$.
 The set $X^e $ is the space of orbits of $X$ under $\al^e$.

-\begin{remark} By the $\ZZ$-equivariance of the equivalence map we have that if a partial action has two different globalizations, they correspond to two topologically conjugate dynamical systems.
-In particular this implies that they have the same topological entropy. \end{remark} For a more detailed approach about partial actions see \cite{Ruy}.
+\begin{remark} By the $\ZZ$-equivariance of the equivalence map we have that if a partial action has two different globalizations then they correspond to two topologically conjugate dynamical systems.
+In particular, this implies that they have the same topological entropy.
+More details on partial actions and their enveloping actions can be found, for example, in \cite{Ruy,EGG}. \end{remark}